-To the Board of Directors and Stockholders of Strategic Environmental & Energy Resources, Inc.
+To the Board of Directors and

+Stockholders of Strategic Environmental & Energy Resources, Inc.

-We have audited the accompanying consolidated balance sheets of Strategic Environmental & Energy Resources, Inc. as of December 31, 2015 and 2014, and the related consolidated statements of operations, stockholders' equity, and cash flows for the years then ended.
+We have audited the accompanying consolidated balance sheets of Strategic Environmental & Energy Resources, Inc. as of December 31, 2016 and 2015, and the related consolidated statements of operations, stockholders' equity (deficit), and cash flows for the years then ended.
 Strategic Environmental & Energy Resources, Inc.'s management is responsible for these financial statements.
 Our responsibility is to express an opinion on these financial statements based on our audits.